learn-co-curriculum/FlatironGO/README.md

-With the craze of Pokemon Go, it's brought a
+With the craze of Pokemon Go, I imagine many people have

 # Flatiron Go